TradeControl/tradecontrol.github.io/tutorials/services.md

 forecast as shown in Company Statement to account for customers who regularly pay outside of the agreed terms.
 Adding a value in this box will extend the expected payment received date by the desired number of days, leaving it blank will leave the expected payment date in the cashflow forecast as the payment due date.

+#### Extended
+This is an additional page to record other company information.

 #### Addresses